 Although it does not polish as brightly as chrome or aluminum, it will take on a good shine.

-Many people cover unpolished stainless steel exhaust tips with chrome sleeves, often for as much as $400.
-With the advent of the polishing ball, you can polish that exhaust tip to a bright shine in just a few minutes.
+Many people cover unpolished stainless steel exhaust tips with chrome sleeves.
+But, with a polishing ball, that exhaust tip goes to a bright shine in minutes.

-It's the small details that make the difference between a good-looking car and one that's stunning.
-In a recent visit to the San Diego Automobile Museum, I couldn’t help but notice how the beautifully restored, polished and treated trim on some of the vintage and exotic cars made for a stunning display.
+At the San Diego Automobile Museum, I couldn’t help but notice how the beautifully restored, polished and treated trim on some of the vintage and exotic cars made for a stunning display.

 Got a convertible?
-Check out of Convertible Top Cleaning & Conditioning page.
+Check out of Convertible Top Cleaning & Conditioning page!